1. Home

 How to Use the Dedicated PostX Template Widget for Elementor?

-You can also add the Saved Templates to any pages while editing with Elementor Builder.
+You can also add the Saved Templates to any page while editing with Elementor Builder.
 For that follow the below steps.

 • Create a template and save it to the saved templates library.